tekknolagi/isdt/lecture-notes/1-cli.md

 together tell you where you're executing the command.
-Accidentally running a command on the wrong computer (for example, if you forget you've run `ssh`) or as the wrong user (if you forgot you've run `su` or `sudo`) can be catastrophic--imagine accidentally rebooting a server that dozens of people are using instead of your local workstation--and so nearly every shell prompt you see will include this information prominently.
+Accidentally running a command on the wrong computer (for example, if you forget you've run `ssh`) or as the wrong user (if you forgot you've run `su` or `sudo`) can be catastrophic---imagine accidentally rebooting a server that dozens of people are using instead of your local workstation---and so nearly every shell prompt you see will include this information prominently.
 The history event number is useful when using advanced shell features that let you reference and edit old commands, which we'll cover in a future lecture.